CAIC Staff

 Kelsy Been

 Kelsy joined CAIC in 2023.
 Kelsy grew up in Colorado and started skiing when she was six.
 Kelsy started backcountry skiing a decade ago when she lived in Wyoming — one of the two times she moved away from Colorado: first for her undergraduate degree at Amherst College and then again to get her MPA from the University of Wyoming.
 Kelsy has worked in communications for the public sector for over a decade, serving as a PIO since 2016.
 When not working, she volunteers for West Elk Mountain Rescue and enjoys running, hiking, and generally being outside.
-Kelsy lives in Marble with her husband and supermutt.
+Kelsy lives in Marble with her partner and scruffy mutt.

 Krista Beyer, Southern Mountains Backcountry Forecaster